Main Season Productions

 Novemeber 7th-9th at the St. John’s Arts & Culture Centre.

 Featuring mezzo-soprano Marion Newman as Shanawdithit

-Shanawdithit, a new opera project commissioned in partnership with Tapestry Opera, starring Marion Newman in the title role.
-Opening in May 2019 in Toronto before its St. John’s premiere, the work is centered on the life of Shanawdithit (1801-1829), the last recorded surviving member of the Beothuk Nation in Newfoundland, and the extinction and erasure of her people.
+Shanawdithit is a new opera project commissioned in partnership with Tapestry Opera, starring Marion Newman in the title role.
+Opening in May 2019 in Toronto before its St. John’s premiere, the work is centered on the life of Shanawdithit (1801-1829), the last recorded surviving member of the Beothuk Nation in Newfoundland.

-Collaboratively interpreted by Indigenous artists from across Canada, including Aria Evans, Michelle Olson, Jerry Evans, and Lori Blondeau, led by librettist Yvette Nolan and composer and Newfoundlander Dean Burry, these drawings asks us to acknowledge the ways that stories are told, who gets to tell them, and how they are heard.
+Collaboratively interpreted by Indigenous artists from across Canada, including Aria Evans, Michelle Olson, Jerry Evans, Jordan Bennett, Meagan Musseau, and Lori Blondeau, led by librettist Yvette Nolan and Newfoundland composer Dean Burry, these drawings ask us to acknowledge the ways that stories are told, who tells them, and how they are heard.

 All of our productions are available to New Canadians through the Cultural Access Pass.
 We’re proud to partner with this initiative which allows New Canadians to take in cultural events in their new home free of charge.

 St. John’s, NL, A1B 2C7